HIRWA13/AirBnB-React/README.md

 ## Description

 This is the first step towards building my first full web application: the AirBnB clone.
-This first step is very important because I will use what I  build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration...
+This first step is very important because I will use what I  build during this project with all other following projects: HTML-tailwindcss templating, API-integration, front-end integration...

 ##  To run this project